-§ 63-7.
-Time limit for removal.
+§ 63-10.
+Time limit for removal of snow and ice.

-Such snow or ice shall be cleaned off within twenty-four (24) hours after some has accumulated, which, in case of snow, shall date from the hour of abatement of each particular snowfall.
+Such snow or ice shall be cleaned off within twenty-four (24) hours after same has accumulated, which, in case of snow, shall date from the hour of abatement of each particular snowfall.